 - local radio stations, including:

-A few things to keep in mind to keep you safe during the season:
+A few things to keep in mind to keep you safe:

 - Check weather and highway conditions